cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/user-side-certificates/install-cert-with-warp.md

 This feature is available on Windows, macOS, and Linux.
 On mobile devices, you will need to [install the certificate manually](/cloudflare-one/connections/connect-devices/warp/user-side-certificates/install-cloudflare-cert/).

-## Install the certificate via WARP
+## Install the certificate using WARP

-### Prerequisites

-- WARP client is [deployed](/cloudflare-one/connections/connect-devices/warp/deployment/) on a [supported device](#supported-platforms).
-- Device is [enrolled](/cloudflare-one/connections/connect-devices/warp/deployment/manual-deployment/#enroll-a-device) in your Zero Trust organization.

-### Enable certificate installation

 1. (Optional) [Upload](/cloudflare-one/connections/connect-devices/warp/user-side-certificates/custom-certificate/) a custom root certificate to Cloudflare.
-2. In the [Zero Trust dashboard](https://one.dash.cloudflare.com/), go to **Settings** > **WARP client**.
+2. In [Zero Trust](https://one.dash.cloudflare.com/), go to **Settings** > **WARP client**.
 3. Enable **Install CA to system certificate store**.
+4. [Install](/cloudflare-one/connections/connect-devices/warp/download-warp/) the WARP client on the device.
+5. [Enroll the device](/cloudflare-one/connections/connect-devices/warp/deployment/manual-deployment/#enroll-a-device) in your Zero Trust organization.

 If a custom certificate is not provided, WARP will install the default [Cloudflare certificate](/cloudflare-one/connections/connect-devices/warp/user-side-certificates/install-cloudflare-cert/#download-the-cloudflare-root-certificate) in the System Keychain for all users.
 If you uploaded a custom certificate, the WARP client will deploy your custom certificate instead of the Cloudflare certificate.
-If you later modify or remove the custom certificate, WARP will automatically update the certificate on the device.

 {{<Aside type="note" header="Important">}}
 WARP only installs the system certificate — it does not install the certificate on individual applications.
 You will need to [manually add the certificate](/cloudflare-one/connections/connect-devices/warp/user-side-certificates/install-cloudflare-cert/#add-the-certificate-to-applications) to applications that rely on their own certificate store.
 {{</Aside>}}

-## View the certificate
+## View the installed certificate

 ### Windows